Request for Proposals

 Contact

-Please direct all inquiries regarding this open call for public art to Pasqualina Azzarello, City Arts Coordinator: pazzarello@easthamptonma.gov. *Please note that inquiries must be received by the end of day Tuesday October 18, 2022 to ensure a timely response ahead of the application deadline.
+Please direct all inquiries regarding this open call for public art to Pasqualina Azzarello, Easthampton City Arts Program Director: pazzarello@easthamptonma.gov. *Please note that inquiries must be received by the end of day Monday March 23, 2023 to ensure a timely response ahead of the application deadline.